SerpentsGarden/.github/profile/README.md

-# Welcome to Esoterica's Official Github Organization
+# Welcome to Serpent's Garden Official Github Organization
 Omg this is so cool!